nirmalsinhp/read_notes/microServices.md

 - Robustness
     - with microservices, we can build systems that handle the total failure of some of the constituent services and degrade functionality accordingly.
-    - To ensure that our micros
-    ervice systems can properly embrace this improved robustness, we need to understand the new sources of failure that distributed systems have to deal with.
+    - To ensure that our microservice systems can properly embrace this improved robustness, we need to understand the new sources of failure that distributed systems have to deal with.
 Networks can and will fail, as will machines.

 - Scaling
     - With a large, monolithic service, we need to scale everything together.